-Iowa Sen. Ernst holds off Greenfield to win reelection
+Iowa Sen. Ernst holds off Dem challenger Greenfield to win reelection

 The Republican senator pulled ahead in week leading up to election